 The coat is exactly the same as the Black Smoke but Blue.

-Blue Smokes are not seen as often as Black Smokes.
+Blue Smokes are not seen so often as Black Smokes.
 Eye colour should be Copper.

 Persian, red-smoke (red-cameo-smoke): The resting cat appears to be Red it is only in motion that the silver/white contrast can be seen.The Ruff and Ear tufts are silver/white.
 Eye lids, nose leather and paw pads are pink.
 The eye colour should be Copper.